w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 `ChOpenRequest`:

-- `sender: int`: the ParaId of the sending parachain.
+- `sender: ParaId`: the ParaId of the sending parachain.
-- `recipient: int`: the ParaId of the receiving parachain.
+- `recipient: ParaId`: the ParaId of the receiving parachain.
 - `confirmed: bool`: indicated whether the recipient has accepted the channel.
   On request creation, this value is `false`.
 - `age: int`: the age of this request, which start at `0` and is incremented by